Syed Muhammad Anwer: Notable judgments

+Prohibition of riba/interest

 Justice Dr. Syed Muhammad Anwer authored a judgement in the case of M/s.
 Farooq Brothers Vs. UBL, PLD 2023 Federal Shariat Court 47 on the prohibition of riba announced on 28 April 2022 (27 Ramadan 1443 AH).
-The judgement provides a clear definition of Riba and imposes a strict prohibition on all types of Riba, irrespective of the fact as to whatever purpose the loan is taken, marking the first time when banking interest was declared as being Riba.
+The judgement provides a clear definition of riba and imposes a strict prohibition on all types of riba, irrespective of the fact as to whatever purpose the loan is taken, marking the first time when banking interest was declared as being riba.
 The judgement establishes a reasonable five-year period for full implementation of the decision in order to transform Pakistan's economy into one that is asset-based, risk-sharing, and interest-free.
 The decision states that Riba will be eliminated from Pakistan by December 31, 2027, which is the date on which it will go into effect fully.
 The Federal Government of Pakistan, the State Bank of Pakistan and National Bank of Pakistan have withdrawn their appeals and consequently accepted applicability of the judgment by promising to implement its directives by the stated deadline of December 2027.